EdoardoLaGreca/scrtp/doc/v1.0-wip/protocol.md

    </tr>
    <tr>
       <td> keys </td>
-      <td> An array of keys, modifier keys start with an underscore </td>
+      <td> An array of currently pressed keys represented as strings </td>
       <td> An array of strings </td>
    </tr>
 </table>

 If `mposx` and `mposy` have value -1, it means that the mouse position has not changed.
 This special case is mostly used when input is from keyboard.

 <table>
    <tr>